This is a friendship program, not a live-in program. To learn more about this program, please read the information

 Friendly Families are also not responsible for student transportation needs; however, offers of transportation assistance for occasional shopping trips and to the airport during breaks is often much appreciated.

 Hiram College does have an airport shuttle service for a very low fee available during most breaks, and PARTA is useful for some of the other transportation needs.

-When to contact the Office for International Student Services
+When to contact the Office of International Student Services

 If you are having any problems with your assigned family/host student or just feel uncomfortable with the match, please contact the International Student Advisor.